elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/main/structure/token-fund-team.md

 ##### Submission of Proposals to Council and Selection Process

-At the start of phase 3 the whitepapers will be presented to the Council,
+At the start of phase 3 all of the whitepapers will be presented to the Council for reference.
+The Token Fund Team will have this month to make their final decisions.
+The Council may also select up to 35% of the pool of candidates if they wish, but this is optional.

 ### Policies